asurkis99/RScience2020/README.md

-# RScience2020
+# R_COVID_2020
- This is a repository for spring 2020 R training for researchers at NYU Langone
+ This is a repository for summer 2020 R training for COVID Internal Medicine Residents Research Blocks